 If you are looking to learn Spanish, living here will give you the chance to interact with native speakers and sign up for a Spanish language course.
 Of course, you can always try to study it online but coming over will be much more fun.
 You will discover a unique country with a very special culture.

 Spain has been conquered by Romans, Barbarian tribes, Moors (almost 8 centuries!) and even French.
 Our culture is the result of a curious mixture between all of them.
 You will see the influence of these cultures in our language, mainly based on ancient Latin but with many Arab words

 architecture, as you can see it in Italica or the Alcazar in Seville

 food in which our most important ingredient is olive oil

 You can visit museums, castles, palaces and enjoy the amazing legacy we have inherited during centuries.

 There is something that makes Spaniards unique: our schedule.
 We tend to live our normal life a little bit later than in the rest of Europe.
 Especially when it comes to meals, do not expect to have lunch before 14:00 and dinner before 21:00 (sometimes even 22:00 in summer).

 We are generally described as nice and funny.
 Warm and welcoming, we have a very strong sense of family and we tend to gather often to share a meal.
 We also have an incredible sense of humor and we tend to laugh (too much) at ourselves.

 Of course, the stereotype is that Spain is a laid-back place where no one works very hard and the pace is slow.
 As it happens, you’ll find all kinds of people.

 And knowing that during the summer temperatures can reach up to 40ºC (104ºF), it seems pretty normal that your body rhythm slows down.
-Siestas are common (especially for children) just to avoid the hottest part of the day.
+Siestas are common (especially for children) or stay in bed just to avoid the hottest part of the day.
 Anyway, I have always worked during the summer (I like to take my holidays during the low season) and a lot of people don’t take a siesta!